- Home

 Mouth and throat problems

-Radiation therapy is often used to treat cancer in the mouth, throat, neck or upper chest region.
+Radiation therapy is often used to treat cancers in the mouth, throat, neck or upper chest region.
 Depending on the area treated, radiation therapy may affect your mouth and teeth.
 This can make eating and swallowing difficult, and change your sense of taste.

 Learn more about: